WTF Is Interest?

 There are three things in life you can never escape: death, taxes, and interest rates.

-Interest rates enter our lives when we borrow or save money.
+What are interest rates, you ask?
+They enter our lives when we borrow or save money.
 If you take out a loan to buy a car, you’ll be charged a fee — or simply a percentage of the loan’s total amount.
 When you open a bank savings or checking account, the bank will pay you interest on your money.
 It also affects us in other ways that go far beyond bank loans and savings accounts.

 So how do interest rates work, exactly?
 This can vary depending on whether you’re saving or borrowing, among other factors.